Overview |

 Note: In some of the dashboards you can see a “datasource” selector.
 There is a default data source selected.
 When you click on the pulldown you can see that there is one (1) datasource available and that is Prometheus.
 This means that Grafana needs the Prometheus data to display its dashboards.

-When you are finished with Grafana, terminate the Port Forwarding (Linux: Ctl+C, Mac: Cmd+C)
+When you are finished with Grafana, close the Grafana dasshboard in your browser and terminate the istioctl command.

 Click on the ‘Istio Config’ tab: